pbanaszkiewicz/pbanaszkiewicz.github.com/content/2014-02-22-how-to-bite-flask-sqlalchemy-pytest.rst

 Transactions in tests
 ---------------------

-Shortly: it's way faster to rollback all the changes from database than to recreate whole database from scratch on every new test.
+Shortly: it's way faster to roll back all the changes from database than to recreate whole database from scratch on every new test.